FRANKS-CASTLE/useless-thing/README.md

 created with:
  * JSCrush
- * golden hands that wrote this shit-code
+ * golden hands that wrote original shit-code

 u can:
  * steal it